ahlstromcj/seq66/README.md

         *   The usual raft of humiliating bug-fixes.
 A small sample: Updating the event list when recording stops; fixing record button in pattern editor; fixing note-selection refresh; and about a dozen more.
-    *   Version 0.99.7:
-        *   Issue #110 follow-ons:
-            Cannot save tempo (BPM) in Windows when changed from main window.
-Caused by mixing a long and size_t, which messed up in the Windows build.
-        *   Issue #111 follow-ons:
-            *   Fixed initial time-signature drawing in data pane.
-            *   Fixed errors in inserting a time-signature.
-Added a pulse calculator that iterates through time-signatures.
-        *   Fixed an important port-translation bug in output port-mapping.
-        *   Recent Files is disabled if there are none.
-        *   Revamped the Playlist tab, as it was confusing and very buggy.
-        *   Added Windows key-mapping to fix processing "native virtual" keys, such as the arrow keys.
-Also fixes issue #102.
-        *   Added auto-play and auto-advance to play-lists.
-        *   Fixed bug in rcsettings::make_config_filespec().

     See the "NEWS" file for changes in earlier versions.
 Some proposed features will be pushed off to Seq66v2; see the bottom of the TODO file.
 Version